mimmol99/MultiAgents/README.md

 # Multi-Agent Approach Project

 ## Description
 This project implements a multi-agent system using Python.
-It utilizes the `autogen` library for agent generation and `gym` for the environment.
+It utilizes the `autogen` library for agent generation and interaction.

 ## Installation
 ```bash